amrei-bp/PANKEGG/README.md

 To begin, choose two samples from the dropdown menus.
 The page then displays a suite of visualizations and tables to help you interpret differences and similarities:

-- **Pathway Heatmap:**
+- **Heatmap:**
 Select a pathway category to visualize completion levels for each bin and each pathway in both samples.
 Pathway completion is shown as a heatmap—bins with more complete pathways are colored closer to red, while less complete pathways are closer to blue.
+You can also select multiple pathway categories.
+Each category is plotted individually and displayed underneath each other.
 *Note: Completion is calculated as the proportion of orthologs detected in each bin out of the total number required for the pathway.*

-- **Bin Quality Scatterplot:**
+- **Scatterplot:**
-  For each sample, a scatterplot shows completeness versus contamination for all bins, allowing quick assessment of bin quality distribution within and between samples.
+  The bin quality scatterplot shows, for each sample, the completeness versus contamination for all bins, allowing quick assessment of bin quality distribution within and between samples.

-- **PCA (Principal Component Analysis):**
+- **Bin PCA:**
-  PCA plots are clustered for each sample, displaying the distribution of bins in reduced dimensionality space.
+  PCA (Principal Component Analysis) plots are generated for all bins in each sample, displaying the distribution of bins in reduced dimensionality space.
 This highlights similarities or differences in bin composition and functional potential.
 *Note: This should only be used if there are sufficient amount of bins provided, a PCA on e.g. 3 bins has no value*

-- **Common Pathways Table and Barplot:**
+- **Common Pathways:**
   A table lists all detected pathways, with counts of shared and unique orthologs for each sample.
 You can filter pathways using the search bar.
 Below, a barplot provides a visual summary of these counts, making it easy to spot pathways enriched or unique to each sample.

 These combined tools offer a comprehensive, multi-angle comparison of the functional and taxonomic profiles of your samples.